-Did you know that Nova Scotia has, on average, 3,477 slip, trip and fall claims each year?
-Slips, trips and falls are a major cause of costly and serious workplace injuries: The average cost of all benefits for time-loss claims related to slips, trips and falls has been \$10,411 for the past five years.
+Did you know that Nova Scotia has, on average, 3,000 slip, trip and fall claims a year?
+Slips, trips and falls are a major cause of costly and serious workplace injuries: The average cost of benefits for a time-loss claim related to slips, trips and falls is about \$5,000.